Your right to continued existence [Cally colour chart] (2016)

 Project completion: Spring 2016

-Cally colour chart (your right to continued existence) is a light poem a public art work for Caledonian Road situated under the well-known local landmark The Cally bridge.
+Your right to continued existence (Cally colour chart) is a light poem a public art work for Caledonian Road situated under the well-known local landmark The Cally bridge.

 The work is drawn from the Caledonian road’s provocative history.
 Coy researched and discussed the work with the areas immediate communities to develop names and colours that made reference to the areas rich history.
 People living or working in the area were invited to propose a colour for the work via the website Cally colour chart.